Tecdiary/sbm-guide/1.0/guide/readme.md

 You can change the main menus position from settings, it could be on top or left sidebar.

+All the tables are filter-able/search-able/sort-able with responsive styles, on the small screens, you can scroll to left to see data.

 ## Dashboard

 Dashboard has 3 charts at this moment.